tonyfettes/coc-rime/README.md

 6. `rime.traits.user_data_dir`: Path(s) where rime configuration stores
 7. `rime.traits.*`: More rime traits
 8. `rime.ui.*`: The symbols used for IME UI
-9. `rime.keymaps`: The keymaps from vim to rime

 ## Limitations

 - <https://github.com/neoclide/coc.nvim/discussions/5056#discussioncomment-9869792>
   broke ascii mode due to `let v:char = 0`.
-- `imapclear` broke all `imap <Buffer>` created by other plugins, such as [vim-peekaboo](http://github.com/junegunn/vim-peekaboo)'s `<C-R>`.
+- It will break all `imap <Buffer>` created by other plugins, such as [vim-peekaboo](http://github.com/junegunn/vim-peekaboo)'s `<C-R>`.
-- all keymaps in `rime.keymaps` are captured by rime which will not be used by vim.
-It is inconvenient for some users who use `imap`.

 ## License